 Work in progress

-Angela is undertaking a third stage development of ‘Return to The River’ in residence at The Arts Centre Cootamundra during July and September 2018 and a final stage into presentation in March 2019.
+Angela is undertaking a third stage development of ‘Return to The River’ in residence at The Arts Centre Cootamundra during June-July and September 2018 and a final stage into presentation in March 2019.
 Running parallel to this process Murmuration will be facilitating an open learning program.

 ‘Return to The River’ will premiere at The Arts Centre Cootamundra, Tin Shed Theatre in March 2019.

 Creator + Performer | Angela French

 Collaborator + Outside Eye | Sarah-Vyne Vassallo